How To Use Herbs: A Beginner’s Guide

 Why do herb labels not say what conditions they are good for?

-Perhaps you read in your herbal guide that a certain herb is used for colds, yet when you read the label, it says “Promotes immune function.”
+Perhaps you read in your herbal guide that a certain herb is used for colds, yet the label says “Promotes immune function.”
 Why is that?
 The Food & Drug Administration (FDA) regulates what manufacturers are allowed to say on product labels.
-We are not permitted to say an herb cures or improves any condition that the FDA considers to be a disease, such as “colds,” “cancer,” “diabetes,” or “high blood pressure.”
+We are not permitted to claim that an herb cures or improves any condition that the FDA considers a disease, such as “colds,” “cancer,” “diabetes,” or “high blood pressure.”

-While this can be very frustrating for you as the consumer, it is very important for us to follow these guidelines so that we can continue to provide you with the herbs and supplements you need.
+While this can be very frustrating for you as a consumer, it is important that we follow these guidelines so we can continue to provide you with the herbs and supplements you need.

 What is the difference between a standardized herb and a whole herb?